ScottJams/scottjams.github.io/index.markdown

 - Implemented completely new gameplay mechanics for single-player levels, working with Design, Art and Audio departments from inception to production.
 - Worked directly with Meta engineers to integrate brand-new Facebook APIs, allowing us to add new social features such as Tournaments to the game.
 - Manage the Cloud infrastructure for 6 different games hosted on Amazon Web Services (AWS), which involves the maintenance and monitoring of the live game servers, as well as the creation of additional Cloud infrastructure when required.
-- Worked with Unity and other engineers on my team to optimise filesize and loading times for mobile devices.
+- Worked with Unity and other engineers on my project to optimise filesize and loading times for mobile devices.
 Case Study by Unity can be read here: [https://unity.com/resources/coatsink-ready-set-cook](https://unity.com/resources/coatsink-ready-set-cook).

 ## Previous Experience and Projects